gvJaime/Sunrise/README.md

 You can contribute to this repo by forking it, and making pull requests to the [Development branch][Develop].
 If you find problems to make the contribution this way, [place an issue][issue] and we'll work it out.

-Due to FCStd files being unmergeable, SunriseAssembly.FCStd is modified only on the Development branch.
+Due to FCStd files being unmergeable, Assembly.FCStd is modified only on the Development branch.
 It may not be included in pull requests.
+Remember that you need [Assembly 2 FreeCAD workbench][Assembly2] to open it.

-In case of contributing using gitflow, and to take advantage of git diff features on FCStd files, and avoid big commit files, paste this lines on .git/config:
+In case of contributing using gitflow, take advantage of git diff features on FCStd files, and avoid big commit files, paste this lines on your ~/.git/config:
 ```
 [include]
     path = ../.gitconfig